CHiPs44/pascalscript/README.md

 ## Status

-As of 2026-09-02, the AST based interpreter is able to run Pascal programs with:
+As of 2026-09-12, the AST based interpreter is able to run Pascal programs with:

 - **Data types**
   - `Integer`, `Unsigned`, `Real`, `Boolean`, `Char`
-  - `String`: fixed-size buffers (max 255 chars, no garbage collection, a long running program will exhaust memorry)
+  - `String`: fixed-size buffers (max 255 chars, no garbage collection, a long running program will exhaust memory)
   - `Array`: multi-dimensional arrays
   - `Type` definition for subranges & enumerations
 - **Assignment** to variable from an expression with `:=`